Cornish language: Recent Modern Cornish literature

 In 1981, the Breton library Preder edited Passyon agan arluth (Passion of our lord), a 15th-century Cornish poem.
 The first complete translation of the Bible into Cornish, translated from English, was published in 2011.
 Another Bible translation project translating from original languages is underway.
-The New Testament and Psalms were posted on-line on YouVersion (Bible.com) and Bibles.org in July 2014 by the Bible Society.
+The New Testament and Psalms were made available online on YouVersion (Bible.com) and Bibles.org in July 2014 by the Bible Society.